We’ve all had those days where the prepared dish is just too much in quantity, and no matter how fast you eat or how much, there’s just a lot left.

 Place the container of the frozen potato salad in the sink and fill it with water.
 Drain the sink every 30 minutes and refill with fresh water.

-This is a safe way to keep the potato salad in a tolerable temperature until the entire thawing has been done nicely.
+This is a safe way to keep the potato salad at a tolerable temperature until the entire thawing has been done nicely.
 This process can take a few hours, but it’s the safest.

 Any leftover potato salad can be conveniently stored in the fridge.
 You can choose to keep it in an airtight container, or just place the original container in there if you’re feeling particularly lazy.